alish080/TryHackMe/Neighbour/neighbour_walkthrough.md

 ![vul](ss/vul.png)

-> profile.php file has a user parameter that refrence using username.
+> profile.php file has a user parameter that reference using username.
 The admin elements can be accessed by other users by just changing the `profile.php?user=admin`

-SO we will do the same thing
+SO we will do the same thing here in URL change the `profile.php?user=guest` to `profile.php?user=admin`

 ![found](ss/final.png)

-As , we can see once i changed the user parameter i now can access the  admin page as well and we have our flag
+NOW,we can see once we changed the user parameter we now can access the admin page as well and we have our flag

 > The Flag : flag{66be95c478473d91a5358f2440c7af1f}